IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/Getting started - Scenario 2 Onboard module library and CI environment.md

 The service connection must be set up in the project's settings under _Pipelines: Service connections_ (a step by step guide can be found [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml)).

-It's name must match the one configured as `serviceConnection` in the [setting.yml file](#323-set-up-settings-file)'s 'General' section.
+It's name must match the uno configured as `serviceConnection` in the [setting.yml file](#323-set-up-settings-file)'s 'General' section.
 For example: `serviceConnection: 'CARML-Tenant-Connection'`.

 ### 3.2.2 Set up secrets in variable group